Watch Movements Explained

 Ask yourself:

-Do you value craftsmanship over convenience?
+• Do I value craftsmanship or convenience?

 Conclusion